pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/Chl_description.md

 fishery is an active area of research.

 **Status of the Indicator**
-The mean monthly chlorophyll concentration was 0.13 mg chl m<sup>-3</sup> in 2022.
-Monthly mean chlorophyll concentrations ranged from 0.088–0.16 mg chl m<sup>-3</sup>, which was within the range of values observed during the previous years of the time series (0.079–0.18 mg chl m<sup>-3</sup>).
-There has been no significant trend in monthly average chlorophyll concentration over the time period, however chlorophyll anomalies have declined by -0.008.
-Chlorophyll concentrations were fairly average across the southern portion of the longline fishing grounds and a little below average north of 30 - 35°N.
+The mean monthly chlorophyll concentration was 0.14 mg chl m<sup>-3</sup> in 2023.
+Monthly mean chlorophyll concentrations ranged from 0.088–0.18 mg chl m<sup>-3</sup>, which was within the range of values observed during the previous years of the time series (0.079–0.18 mg chl m<sup>-3</sup>).
+There has been no significant trend in monthly average chlorophyll concentration over the time period, however chlorophyll anomalies have declined by 0.008 mg chl m<sup>-3</sup>.
+Chlorophyll concentrations were fairly average across the southern portion of the longline fishing grounds and a little below average north of 30–35°N.

 **Indicator Data**
 Description: Satellite remotely sensed ocean color is used to determine